ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 Section 4 of this guide specifically addresses the risks of using portable computing devices and the measures to be taken against these risks.

 The portable computing equipment you use to conduct the Department's business must provide adequate security controls to appropriately manage the risks arising from their use.
-The commercial availability of any particular portable computing device, and its use by individuals or other organisations, does not indicate that it is suitable for carrying out MoJ business.
+The commercial availability of any particular portable computing device, and its use by individuals or other organisations, does not indicate that it is suitable for carrying out MOJ business.

 ### Further copies and advice

-This guide is available on the IT Security pages of the MoJ Intranet.
+This guide is available on the IT Security pages of the MOJ Intranet.
 For further advice on remote working and mobile computing please contact your IT Help Desk.

 #### Key points to remember